-To manage effects on indigenous biodiversity in a way that recognises the economic and social importance of renewable energy generation and transmission consistent with the objectives and policies of this Plan, to and provides for its development, operation, upgrading, and maintenance and enhancement by:
+To manage effects on indigenous biodiversity in a way that recognises the economic and social importance of renewable energy generation and transmission consistent with the objectives and policies of this Plan, to and provides for its development, operation, upgrading, and maintenance-and enhancement by:

-- a) Enabling indigenous vegetation clearance that is essential for the operation and maintenance of the Waitaki Power Scheme; and - b) Providing for the upgrading and development of renewable energy generation, while managing the effects of development on indigenous biodiversity, taking into account: - the location of existing structures and infrastructure and the need to locate the activity where the renewable energy resource is available; and - ii. the wide extent and high value of significant indigenous vegetation and habitat within and associated with the Tekapo, Pūkaki and Ohāu river systems; and - iii. logistical or technical practicalities associated with the activity; and - iv. the importance of maintaining the output from existing renewable electricity generation activities; and - v. in respect of Policy 6: - whether the adverse effects can be mitigated through design or may be irreversible; and ii. applying the limits for biodiversity offsetting when considering any measures for environmental compensation which benefits the local environment affected, as an alternate, or in addition to offsetting, to address any residual environmental effects.
+Enabling indigenous vegetation clearance that is essential for the operation and maintenance of the Waitaki Power Scheme; and

+- b) Providing for the upgrading and development of renewable energy generation, while managing the effects of development on indigenous biodiversity, taking into account: - i. the location of existing structures and infrastructure and the need to locate the activity where the renewable energy resource is available; and - ii. the wide extent and high value of significant indigenous vegetation and habitat within and associated with the Tekapo, Pūkaki and Ohāu river systems; and - iii. logistical or technical practicalities associated with the activity; and - iv. the importance of maintaining the output from existing renewable electricity generation activities; and - v. in respect of Policy 6, environmental compensation which benefits the local environment affected, as an alternate, or in addition to offsetting, to address any residual environmental effects.

-To enable support rural-land use and development at an on-farm level, through a Farm Biodiversity Plan, where that development is integrated with comprehensive and expert identification, of indigenous biodiversity is undertaken that demonstrates how that use and development will be integrated with: sustainable management and
+To enable rural-land use and development at an on-farm level, through a Farm Biodiversity Plan, where that development is integrated with comprehensive and expert identification, of indigenous biodiversity is undertaken that demonstrates how that use and development will be integrated with: sustainable management and

-- a) the long-term protection of values associated with significant indigenous vegetation and significant habitats of indigenous fauna through a Farm Biodiversity Plan.; - b) the maintenance of other indigenous biodiversity; and - c) opportunities for enhancement of indigenous biodiversity, where appropriate.
+- a) the long-term protection of values associated with significant indigenous vegetation and significant habitats of indigenous fauna through a Farm Biodiversity Plan.; - b) the maintenance of other indigenous biodiversity; and - opportunities for enhancement of indigenous biodiversity, where appropriate.